 Home for the WVRF Annual Summit, Crans-Montana has become a relevant hot spot for the VR connoisseurs around the world.
 This is why we considered that, by extension, this should also become the home of an artist residency exclusively dedicated to VR and AR projects.
 We think the mix of first class alpine air and breathe-taking mountain views together with a warm and welcoming working space equipped with last generation gadgets can be highly inspiring and most stimulating for developing high quality projects.
 Therefore we invite artists from all around the world to apply individually or as teams up to 4 participants.
 The team will be followed by professionals throughout the creative process.
 The final selection will be made by an international committee and the selected artists will be invited to live and work in specially designated spaces in Crans-Montana.

-During the three months of the residency, they will have to prototype an interactive experience in virtual or augmented reality.
+During the two months of the residency, they will have to prototype an interactive experience in virtual or augmented reality.
 While any reference – direct or purely abstract – to the Swiss Alpine environment as a main source of inspiration is highly encouraged during the creative process, there are no restrictions or obligations in what concerns the type of artistic expression, style or medium.

 The team will be followed by a board of international mentors throughout the creative process and will also be invited to get involved with the local community by giving workshops and presentations in the most prestigious schools with a technical and artistic profile of the region.